 I have more to say, but I think I’ll stop here.
 I hope you’ll consider this article next time you hear someone maligning Coach Brown.
 He’s obviously a great coach.
 Texas is the #1 coaching job in America because of two people: Darrel Royal & Mack Brown.
 Other than their eras at the helm, let’s be honest… Texas Football’s history doesn’t shine so bright.

-History will remember Coach Brown well, and eventually so will Texas fans.
-It just burns me to hear so much gossip, defamation, and criticism of him right now.
+History will remember Coach Brown well and eventually so will Texas fans.
 I write this post because I know the man behind the Texas machine.
 I know him better than the reporters, the talking heads, the people on message boards, and the fans in the seats.

 - dedd1588 likes this